petraratkai/ISSIE_DrawBlock/README-tl319.md

 This function had no documentation whatsoever.

 **xyVerticesToSegments**
 This function was made overcomplicated by the requirement for wires to have 7 segments.
-This meant that instead of simply the first and last segment of a wire being undraggable more considerations had to be done.
+This meant that instead of simply the first and last segment of a wire being undraggable additional checks had to be done to decide whether any other segments were undraggable.

 **issieVerticesToSegments**
 The documentation of this function was again misleading, as it stated it converted an issie Connection to a wire, when it reality it was converting it to a segment list.